BuddhistCAT/.github/profile/README.md

 4) In the `Settings` tab of the new organization, choose `Actions` and from there `General`, then under the heading `Workflow Permissions` set `Read and write permissions` and save
 5) Do the one-time integration between Github and Transifex following the instructions [here](https://github.com/apps/transifex-integration)

+**NOTE:** In order to be able to access the **New Project Template** required for starting new projects as explained in the [HOW-TO: Starting a New Project](https://github.com/BuddhistCAT/New-Project-Template/blob/main/documentation/README.md), you will have to become a member of this Github organization first.
+Do this before moving forward.

+#### Things Repeated for Every Project

 6) Create your first project after reading through the documentation titled [HOW-TO: Starting a New Project](https://github.com/BuddhistCAT/New-Project-Template/blob/main/documentation/README.md)

-**NOTE:** In order to be able to access the **New Project Template** required for starting new projects as explained in the [HOW-TO: Starting a New Project](https://github.com/BuddhistCAT/New-Project-Template/blob/main/documentation/README.md), you will have to become a member of this Github organization first.

 ## Support